tobloef/crockpot/NOTES.md

 * After you have queried, you still need to check for the existence of the edges when working with the fetched node.
 This is natural in with the class-based approach, as we cannot guarantee that the reference has not been changed after the query was run.
 But in a data-oriented approach, the returned result would not have references and would just contain the data directly.
 You might want to make the distinction between `where` and `with` in such a case, to not fetch data you just want to filter on.
   * Keep in mind that this can already be worked around today, by having the query return the items you want to work with (`[Node.to(Node.as("x")), "x"]`).

+* Slots could just be small indices instead of random strings.
+Then, for named slots, you have some kind of mapping in the context.